sgoldenlab/simba/docs/ROI_tutorial.md

 # Part 5.
 Miscellaneous ROI tools

 Users can generate heatmaps - in video or image formats - that represents the time spend in different regions of the arena.
 Note, this tool does **not** depend on *user-drawn* ROIs: instead this tool is for visualizing time spent in all regions of the arena according to user defined region sizes and user-defined color-scales.
-As an example, this tool is used for generating images, or videos, resembling this:
+As an example, this tool is used for generating images, or videos, resembling this image below.
+For an example of the heatmap tool output in video format, check the [SimBA YouTube playlist](https://youtu.be/O41x96kXUHE).

 ![](https://github.com/sgoldenlab/simba/blob/master/images/heat_1.png)